 - We may not be able to provide you with information about products or services that you may want, including information about special promotions; or

-- We may be unable to tailor the content of our website to your preferences and your experience of our website may not be as enjoyable or useful.
+- We may be unable to tailor the content of our website to your preferences and your experience of our website may not be as enjoyable.

 5 Collection of personal information

 It is our usual practice to collect personal information directly from you or your representatives where it is reasonable and practicable to do so.

 Sometimes we collect personal information from third parties such as our network of dealers and resellers or a publicly available source, but only if you have consented to such collection or would reasonably expect us to collect your personal information in this way, or if it is necessary for a specific purpose such as provision of equipment financing or leasing.

 In limited circumstances we may receive personal information about you from individuals who contact us and supply us with the personal information of others in the documents they provide to us.